-Some of these side effects can be serious and even lead to long-term damage.
+Even cosmetic lash serums can be found with prostaglandin analogs (the same active ingredient found in Latisse).
 Therefore, it’s important to err on the side of caution and avoid using lash serums if you’re under 18 years old.

 Let me know your experience in the comments below!

 - U.S. Food and Drug Administration.
 Approval Letter.
 Retrieved from https://www.accessdata.fda.gov/drugsatfda_docs/nda/2008/022369s000_Approv.pdf [Accessed 21st September 2022].

 - U.S. Food and Drug Administration.
 Latisse (bimatoprost ophthalmic) solution label.
 Retrieved from https://www.accessdata.fda.gov/drugsatfda_docs/label/2012/022369s005lbl.pdf [Accessed 21st September 2022].